Ecuador travel blog by Mark Berman -

 Around the River

-rather worn monument to him that I passed by as I walked about 15mins to the tourist area beside the river called Paseo Turistico Rio Puyo, close to Etnobotanico
+There is a monument of him beside the river on the tourist walking area called Paseo Turistico Rio Puyo, close to Etnobotanico

 Omaere.
 It's a nice park area with a lookout tower with great views of the jungle, river and city in the distance.
-In the park there is a special monument to
+In the park there is a special monument of

 7 indigenous woman, Mujer Zapara, Mujer Waodani, Mujer Andoa, Mujer Achuar, Mujer Shiwiar, Mujer Kichwa and Mujer Shuar.